nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - Talk to the doctor (Zelka Forn)
     - Medical facility?
 Is this some kind of hospital?
-    - I want to ask you some questions. / I want to ask you something else.
+    - I want to ask you some questions.
     - How do you feel about the Sith?
+    - Ask something else
     - I just want some general information about Taris.
     - Tell me about Upper Taris.
     - Tell me about the Lower City.
     - What do you know about Davik?
     - Tell me about the Undercity.
     - Outcasts?
+    - Ratgoules disease?
     - Is there no cure?
     - Maybe I could find a way to get my hands on that serum for you.
     - Don't worry, Zelka – I'll get that serum for you!